 Credit card companies may offer a special introductory interest rate if you agree to make the minimum monthly payment on time.
 If you carry a balance beyond that specified period — or fail to make payments on time — a higher Annual Percentage Rate (APR) goes into effect.

 Solution: Break down the purchase of an item into manageable payments that fit your budget.
 Ideally, it’s best to have enough money to pay off your card balance before the higher interest rate takes effect.

 Beware the temptation of cash advances.
 Between potential upfront fees and higher interest rates, you could be stuck paying back that short-term loan for a long time.

-Solution: Consider a credit card that charges no fees for cash advances or balance transfers.
+Solution: Consider a credit card that charges low fees for cash advances and no fees for balance transfers.